bcgov/bc-wallet-mobile/DEVELOPER.md

 IMPORTANT: If you are running `npm install` manually, you must provide `--legacy-peer-deps`

 ## Running in an Android emulator
-During the devlopment process, you may want to run the app in the emulator to see see what it looks like or for some manual testing.
+During the development process, you may want to run the app in the emulator to see see what it looks like or for some manual testing.

 ```shell
 cd app
 npm run android
 ```
-After the initial debug app has been built and deployed to emulatore, you can just start the metro bundler:
+After the initial debug app has been built and deployed to the emulator, you can just start the metro bundler:
 ```shell
 cd app
 npm run start